Stan7771213/paytapper/docs/ARCHITECTURE.md

   currency: "eur"
 }
 Storage Layer

-Clients
-data/clients.json
-Format:
-[
-  { "Client": "..." }
-]
-Handled only by:
-lib/clientStore.ts
-Payments
-data/payments.json
-Format:
-[
-  { "Payment": "..." }
-]
-Handled only by:
-lib/paymentStore.ts
+Backends
+- Production: Vercel Blob via lib/jsonStorage.ts (requires env: BLOB_READ_WRITE_TOKEN)
+- Local development: filesystem JSON (same logical format)

+Logical files (not paths)
+- clients.json — handled only by lib/clientStore.ts
+- payments.json — handled only by lib/paymentStore.ts

+Invariants
+- All writes are async and must be awaited
-Key rule: Payments are upserted by paymentIntentId (canonical key).
+- Payments are upserted by stripe.paymentIntentId (canonical key)
+- createdAt is set on first persistence and never overwritten on re-delivery
-No placeholder values (e.g. "pending") are ever persisted.
+- No placeholder values are ever persisted (e.g. "pending"); Stripe IDs must be real

+Legacy
+- data/ directory may exist locally but is not used in production

 API Routes
 Clients
 POST /api/clients